Betty Rose Wishart

-American composer and pianist Betty Rose Wishart was born on September 22, 1947, in Lumberton, North Carolina.
-She earned music degrees from Queens College (Charlotte, North Carolina) and the University of North Carolina at Chapel Hill, then pursued further studies in New York City.
+Betty Rose Wishart is an American composer and pianist.
+Born on September 22, 1947, in Lumberton, North Carolina, she earned music degrees from Queens College (Charlotte, North Carolina) and the University of North Carolina at Chapel Hill, then pursued further studies in New York City.
 Her major teachers were Roger Hannay, Richard Bunger Evans, Donald Waxman, Michael Zenge, and Wolfgang Rose.

 Wishart taught piano, theory, and composition at Kohinoor Music Company from 1972 to 1973, and joined the staff of Argo Classical Records in 1973.
 She started composing in 1974, initially under the name B. R. Wishart to disguise her gender.
 She served as president of the Southeastern Composers' League in 2008.